 - For example, responding to emergency releases of industrial chemicals or terrorist releases of chemical agents.

-- Real-Life Use Case: Responders to the Bhopal gas tragedy wore Level A suits in 1984 to help control exposure to methyl isocyanate.
+- Real-Life Use Case: In 1984, responders to the Bhopal gas tragedy wore Level A suits to help control their exposure to methyl isocyanate.

 Level B: Increased Mobility while maintaining High Protection